leandrocp/mdex/guides/plugins.md

 ### Parser options have to be set in `attach/2`

-When a step runs, the Markdown is already parsed.
-Setting a parser or extension option inside a step is too late to change the result:
+When a step runs the Markdown is already parsed, so setting a parser or extension option there is too late:

 ```elixir
 # the parser already ran, so ~b~ stays as plain text